zwcolin/zwcolin.github.io/_pages/coursework.md

 * 36-200 Reasoning with Data (Carnegie Mellon) **[A]**

 ## Cognitive Science
+* COGS 1 Introduction to Cognitive Science (In Progress - 2021 Spring)
 * COGS 17 Neurobiology of Cognition **[A]**(A+ unavailable, scored 100.6)
-* COGS 101A Sensation and Perception (Planning - 2021 Spring)
+* COGS 101A Sensation and Perception (In Progress - 2021 Spring)

 ## General Education
 * HIUS 103 United States & Pacific World **[Pass]**